-How Is Your Planned Retirement Benefit Calculated?
+How Is Your Reformed Planned Retirement Benefit Calculated?

-If you elect the Planned Retirement Benefit option your pension benefit generally will be calculated as if you had stopped working and retired on your election date, but not before your normal retirement date.
-However, as noted above, if you reach normal retirement at age 52 with more than 25 years of service, your PRB can be calculated at an age before 52, but not before you had completed 25 years of service.
-The date as of which your pension benefit is calculated is called the PRB date.
-You can pick any PRB date after your PRB election date and before you terminate from service.
+If you elect the Reformed Planned Retirement Benefit your pension benefit generally will be calculated as if you had stopped working and retired on your election date, but not before your normal retirement date.
+The date as of which your pension benefit is calculated is called the RPRB date.

-The monthly PRB is calculated based on your accrued benefit on your PRB date.
+The monthly RPRB is calculated based on your accrued benefit on your RPRB date.
 The monthly benefit will begin on your actual retirement date (when you stop working with the City).
-The monthly PRB is payable on any of the Retirement System's optional forms of benefit (see section titled "How Your Benefit Is Paid")..
+The monthly RPRB is payable on any of the Retirement System's optional forms of benefit.
+(See Section titled "How Your Benefit Is Paid")

-In addition, you will receive a lump sum equal to the total of monthly pension benefits you would have received from you PRB date up to your actual retirement date, plus investment earnings.
-The investment earnings will be based on the net investment rate earned by the Retirement System's assets for each month you worked after the PRB date.
-The investment earnings credited to your PRB lump sum will be determined as follows.
+In addition, you will receive a lump sum equal to the total of monthly pension benefits you would have received from your RPRB date up to your actual retirement date, plus investment earnings.
+The investment earnings will be based on the net investment rate earned by the Retirement System's assets for each month you worked after the RPRB date.